CopernicaMarketingSoftware/Documentation/Publisher/en/restv3/rest-post-miniview-rebuild.md

-# REST API: PUT miniview rebuild
+# REST API: POST miniview rebuild

-The HTTP PUT call to rebuild a mini selection can be found at the following address:
+The HTTP POST call to rebuild a mini selection can be found at the following address:

 `https://api.copernica.com/v3/miniview/$id/rebuild?access_token=xxxx`